jwise1/codeChallenge/README.md

 Second version: interact with chat application to fine tune goals using SMART attributes.
 Took previous user answers into account as well as overall goal.

+Third version: interact with chat application to fine tune goals using SMART attributes.
+Took previous user answers into account as well as overall goal.
+Added formatting changes to prompts that made slight differences, but none noteworthy.